bootlin/snagboot/docs/fw_binaries.md

 configuration:
  * path

-## For NXP i.MX8 devices
+## For NXP i.MX8, i.MX28 and i.MX93 devices

 [example](../src/snagrecover/templates/imx8-dart-mx8m-mini.yaml)

-The process for generating the bootloader firmware for these SoCs is highly vendor and board specific.
+The process for generating the bootloader firmware for i.MX8 SoCs is highly vendor and board specific.
 We recommend that you follow your board vendor’s tutorial to generate a recovery sd card image , then dump the start of this sd card image (up to the start of the first partition) into a flash.bin file.
+For i.MX28 SoCs, the required binary can be generated with the u-boot.sb target in U-Boot.

-**flash-bin:** This should contain at least: IVT header + SPL + ddr firmware
+**flash-bin:** This should contain at least spl and u-boot.
+The precise image structure depends on the SoC and build process.
-+ ATF + u-boot.
-The precise image structure depends on the board and build process.
-The recovery tool will download the IVT header + SPL + ddr firmware part of the image to OCRAM and run it, then download the ATF+u-boot part to external RAM.
-Normally, SPL should support the SDPV (instead of SDPU) protocol, which makes it capable of autofinding u-boot proper in the image we send.

 configuration:
  * path